d3/d3-time-format/README.md

 * `%m` - month as a decimal number [01,12].
 * `%M` - minute as a decimal number [00,59].
 * `%L` - milliseconds as a decimal number [000, 999].
-* `%p` - either AM or PM.
+* `%p` - either AM or PM.*
 * `%S` - second as a decimal number [00,61].
 * `%U` - Sunday-based week of the year as a decimal number [00,53].
 * `%w` - Sunday-based weekday as a decimal number [0,6].
 * `%W` - Monday-based week of the year as a decimal number [00,53].
-* `%x` - the locale’s date, such as `%m/%d/%Y`.
+* `%x` - the locale’s date, such as `%m/%d/%Y`.*
-* `%X` - the locale’s time, such as `%H:%M:%S`.
+* `%X` - the locale’s time, such as `%H:%M:%S`.*
 * `%y` - year without century as a decimal number [00,99].
 * `%Y` - year with century as a decimal number.
 * `%Z` - time zone offset, such as `-0700`.
 * `%%` - a literal percent sign (`%`).

+Directives marked with an asterisk (*) may be affected by the [locale definition](#localeFormat).
 For `%U`, all days in a new year preceding the first Sunday are considered to be in week 0.
 For `%W`, all days in a new year preceding the first Monday are considered to be in week 0.
 (In some implementations of strftime and strptime, a directive may include an optional field width or precision; this feature is not yet implemented.)

 The `%` sign indicating a directive may be immediately followed by a padding modifier: